-Next, we compare our dynamic rendering pipeline to the state of the art by evaluating the performance of our method against the method of Kanzler et al. \cite{kanzler2018} and Gro{\ss} and Gumhold \cite{gross2020}, who both render line sets with ambient occlusion and transparency.
-We test the dynamic aspect of our method and the state of the art by including all per-frame preprocessing costs in all performance measurements.
-By building all acceleration structures from scratch every frame, all rendering pipelines can handle any potential dynamic behavior.
-Since the state of the art relies on a fast sorting algorithm, we used the \textit{OneSweep} radix sort algorithm \cite{adinets2022onesweep}.
+Next, we compare our dynamic rendering pipeline to the methods of Kanzler et al. \cite{kanzler2018} and Gro{\ss} and Gumhold \cite{gross2020}, who both render line sets with ambient occlusion and transparency.
+We test the dynamic aspect of our method and these state-of-the-art methods by including all per-frame preprocessing costs in all performance measurements.
+By building all acceleration structures from scratch every frame, all rendering pipelines can handle arbitrary dynamic behavior.
+Since these state-of-the-art methods rely on fast sorting, we employ the OneSweep radix-sort algorithm \cite{adinets2022onesweep}.

-Gro{\ss} and Gumholds rasterization method \cite{gross2020} can handle dynamic data, except for the construction of the \textit{occupancy pyramid}.
-Therefore we used fast \textit{DDA} voxelization to generate the \textit{occupancy pyramid} every frame, making their method fully dynamic.
-Otherwise all aspects are kept the same as in the original paper.
+Gro{\ss} and Gumhold's rasterization method \cite{gross2020} handles dynamic data, except for the construction of the occupancy pyramid.
+We therefore generate the occupancy pyramid every frame using fast DDA voxelization, making their method fully dynamic.
+Otherwise, we keep all aspects the same as in the original paper.

-We used the GPU quantization method of Kanzler et al. \cite{kanzler2018} to construct the \textit{A-Buffer} and \textit{occupancy pyramid} every frame, making their method fully dynamic.
+We use the GPU quantization method of Kanzler et al. \cite{kanzler2018} to construct the occupancy pyramid and per-voxel fragment lists every frame, making their method fully dynamic.
 We use a quantization resolution of \(64^2\), which makes each segment fit in 32 bits for optimal performance.
-While the original paper includes a level of detail system, we decided to omit it in our experiments because such a system could be implemented for both Gro{\ss} and Gumhold and our method.
-Because it reduces performance significantly, we exclude the author's proposed voxel neighborhood sampling for both performance and quality evaluation.

-As a performance reference, we additionally compare these methods to a \textit{Baseline} opaque rasterization using a Z-Buffer, implemented as Gro{\ss} and Gumholds method \cite{gross2020} without sorting and culling and using \textit{DDA} to compute the \textit{occupancy pyramid}.
+While the authors included a level-of-detail system, we omit it in our experiments, because such a system could be implemented for both Gro{\ss} and Gumhold and our method.
+Because it reduces performance, we exclude the authors’ voxel neighborhood sampling in our performance and quality evaluation.
+As a performance reference, we compare these methods to an opaque rasterization \textit{Baseline}.
+This baseline implements as Gro{\ss} and Gumhold's method \cite{gross2020} without sorting and culling, using DDA to compute the occupancy pyramid.